P5vc/fetch-apply/README.md

 Yup.
 That's it.
 If you want to run Fetch Apply manually, just type `fa` into your terminal... and you're done!

+This command will do a git pull to fetch your operations repository, then apply!

 #### The full command documentation, for those of you interested:

 ```